MateyaMSB/CSC_361_A1/README.md

   - If a status code of `302` or `301` (redirection) is detected, the program will redirect the request to the new location.
 The output will include an additional line:

     ```plaintext
-    Redirection... (indicating the request is being redirected)
+    Redirecting... (indicating the request is being redirected)
     ```

 - **Authentication Required**: